foremanlb/Dev-It-Forward/README.md

 ## Project Description

-Creating a app for subject matter experts to connect to potential students for tutoring.
+Creating an app for subject matter experts to connect to potential students for tutoring.

 ## Wireframes